mestihudson/toretto460.github.io/_posts/2015-05-02-Test-Develop-Build-Stage-with-Docker.md

 * Compose the product package (**)
 * Update the staging environment with the new code (**)

-** if the Build was success
+** if the Build was successful

 As you can see the only think a developer should care about is to implement a new feature and push-it.<br>
 The whole **Build** -> **Test** -> **Deploy-To-Stage** process is automated.

 ## Limitations
-There are 2 main usage modes for jenkins; you can install a single instance and run all builds inside the same machine or you can connect master jenkins node with a bounch of slave instances.
+There are 2 main usage modes for jenkins; you can install a single instance and run all builds inside the same machine or you can connect the master jenkins node with a bounch of slave instances.

-IMHO both the single instance and master-slave solution have some limitations.
+IMHO both the single instance and the master-slave solution have some limitations.
 <br>
-The first one force you to install all you need inside the machine, so if you have projects with different requirements (for examample PHP54  and PHP55) you have to select just one of that versions.
+The first one forces you to install all you need inside the machine, so if you have projects with different requirements (for examample PHP54  and PHP55) you have to choose just one version.
 The latter allows you to build and test packages with different environments but it may be hard to maintain.<br>
 If you have a 10 slaves infrastructure every time a new PHP version is released you have to install the new package within a bounch of machines.